s7minhas/icc/replArchive/README.md

 - **graphics**: contains .pngs and .tex files for all the figures and tables in the manuscript and appendix
 - **data**: contains the data files used in the analysis
 - **results**: contains the results of model runs
-- **funcs**: contains a set of R scripts with helper functions used in the analysis
+- **functions**: contains a set of R scripts with helper functions used in the analysis

 Replicating the figures and tables in the **main** text will take only a few minutes on a standard laptop if the provided `.rda` files are used.